Prati22/Tableau-Projects/README.md

 # What I Learnt in Tableau :

-Create 3 interactive dashboards and publish it online to share
+Create 3 interactive dashboards and publish it online to share.

 Learnt how to connect to different data sources such as Excel, Google Sheets and Cloud Servers.